My son was having a particularly clumsy day. He stepped on a Lego not once, but twice (not just a parent problem).

 Being aware of this tendency to focus on the bad, can help us teach our children optimistic explanatory styles of thinking and counterbalance the brain’s negativity bias.

-We tend to focus on what our children are not doing well, instead of seeing their strengths.
+This goes for us as parents too, we tend to focus on what our children are not doing well, instead of seeing their strengths.
+This is negativity bias at play!

 Good behavior passes by unnoticed, but bad behavior disrupts our life and our brain hones in on it.